Piglet's Big Movie: Plot

 The third story tells the building of the House at Pooh Corner.
 Pooh, Piglet, and Tigger get the idea of building Eeyore a house in an area they name "Pooh Corner", using some neatly stacked sticks for building.
 After many failed attempts, Pooh decides to offer Eeyore to move in with him before Eeyore reveals that the sticks Pooh, Piglet and Tigger found was actually his house.
 Piglet manages to rebuild Eeyore's house and shows it to him, satisfying the donkey.

 Back in the present, an argument between Rabbit and Tigger ends with the scrapbook falling into a river.
 Without their guide and with a storm coming, the group sadly return to Piglet's house, where they draw pictures depicting all of Piglet's heroic actions; inspired by their drawings, they decide to resume their search for Piglet.
 During their search, they find Piglet's scrapbook suspended on a hollow log looming over a waterfall.
 Pooh goes to retrieve it, but he falls into a hole in the log, and the others are unable to reach him.
 At that moment, Piglet arrives and, with encouragement from his friends, helps pull Pooh to safety just as the log begins to break in half.
 Everyone manages to escape right when the front half of the log breaks off, but the scrapbook itself is destroyed by the fall.
 Although saddened by this loss, the group take Piglet back to his house to show him all of their drawings, much to Piglet's joy.

-Sometime later, a party is thrown in honor of Piglet, where Pooh reveals that he renamed Eeyore's home "Pooh and Piglet Corner" in appreciation of all the big things that Piglet has ever done.
+Some time later, a party is thrown in honor of Piglet during which Pooh reveals that he has renamed Eeyore's home "Pooh and Piglet Corner" in appreciation of all the big things that Piglet has ever done.
 During this scene, the camera pulls back to show a large shadow of Piglet behind everyone.